DoNck/esp8266-aptime/README.md

 This turns visible with the simple led blinking example if you power a second board a few hours after the first one.

-**Clock drift compensation feature is still in development !**
+To avoid inaccuracy, you have two options:
+* use config.linearSlope and set the proper value for your AP/board pair (provided by running the "APtime\_sample\_drift" example).
-To avoid inaccuracy, please instead call synchronizedForced() as frequently as you need to force resynchronization.
+* call synchronizedForced() as frequently as you need to force resynchronization periodically